5 Written questions

 - In Ancient Greece, a person who took part in the government of a city-state

 - Wrote many famous Greek tragedies including Oedipus Rex.

 - A person who seized power and established one-man rule

-5 True/False Questions
+5 True/False questions

 Pericles → Lead Athens through its Golden Age.
 Was responsible for rebuilding the city including its most famous structure, the Parthenon.

-Plato → A teacher and author.
+Phalanx → A teacher and author.
 He opened a school called The Academy.
 He wrote The Republic, the earliest book on political science.

 Cleisthenes → Introduced a series of laws that established democracy in Athens.
 Through his reform, he sought to break the power of the aristocracy, and reorganized the structure of Athenian government.
 Under his constitution, the assembly won increased powers and emerged as the major political body.